 Once you finish the coconut water, don’t throw away the whole coconut.
 Return it to the vendor and they will skillfully carve out the coconut flesh – the raw interior of the coconut – with a few machete strokes.
 Coconut flesh tastes nothing like dried coconut; to me, it tastes like young walnuts.
 It is a delicate treat.

 Fresh coconut is also said to have antibacterial properties, is a rich source of nutrients, and reportedly promotes weight loss.
-At beach stands, you can buy one coconut for 100 MUR, or about 2 EUR.
+At beach stands, you can buy one coconut for 100 MUR (2 Eur).
 In cities outside tourist areas, coconuts can be purchased much cheaper.
 Coconuts can be a healthy and tasty addition to your diet in Mauritius.